 What is a virtual assistant?

 Virtual assistants function like administrative assistants—the only difference being that they work for you remotely over the internet instead of in-person.
-If a task can be delegated over chat, phone or Skype, odds are there’s a virtual assistant out there than can help you with it.
+If a task can be delegated over chat, phone call or Skype, odds are there’s a virtual assistant out there than can help you with it.

 What does a virtual assistant do?